Compactifications of moduli spaces of K3 surfaces with a nonsymplectic involution: K3 surfaces with involution and -elementary lattices

 \subsection{K3 surfaces with a nonsymplectic involution}

 Let $X$ be a smooth projective complex K3 surface.
-An involution $\iota$ of $X$ is called \emph{nonsymplectic} if it acts as $\iota^*\omega_X = -\omega_X$ on a non-vanishing holomorphic two-form $\omega_X$, a generator of $H^{2,0}(X)$.
+An involution $\iota$ of $X$ is called \emph{nonsymplectic} if it acts as $\iota^*\omega_X = -\omega_X$ on a non-vanishing holomorphic two-form $\omega_X\in H^{2,0}(X)$.
 It is well known that the quotient $Y=X/\iota$ is either a rational or Enriques surface and that $X$ is algebraic.

 The main invariant of the involution is the $(+1)$ eigenspace $S=H^2(X,\bZ)^+$, a hyperbolic lattice of some rank $r$.
 Its orthogonal complement $T=S^\perp=H^2(X,\bZ)^-$ in $H^2(X,\bZ)$ is a lattice of signature $(2,20-r)$.
 There is a canonical isomorphism $A_S=A_T$ between the discriminant lattices $A_S=S^*/S$ and $A_T=T^*/T$.
 The involution acts by multiplication by $\pm1$ on $A_S$ and $A_T$ respectively.
 This implies that $A_S=\bZ_2^a$ for some $a\ge0$.
-Such lattices are called $2$-elementary.
+Such lattices are called {\it $2$-elementary}.